 Sebi to tighten eligibility norms for investment advisers, fees to be capped

-Announcing a slew of amendments to its regulations for investment advisers, approved by Sebi's board here, the regulator said an individual adviser cannot provide distribution services, while firms would need to segregate advisory and distribution activities at the client level.
-The new rules framed, after considering four consultation papers and public comments, are also aimed at bringing clarity in payment of fees and introduction of upper limit on fees charged to investors, Sebi said.
+Announcing a slew of amendments to its regulations for investment advisers, approved by Sebi's board here, the regulator said an individual adviser cannot provide distribution services, while firms would need to segregate advisory and distribution activities at the client level to avoid conflict of interest.
+The new rules, framed after considering four consultation papers and public comments, are also aimed at bringing clarity in payment of fees and introduction of the upper limit on fees charged to investors, Sebi said.

-For a greater transparency, an agreement would have to be signed between an adviser and the client incorporating all terms and conditions.
+For greater transparency, an agreement would have to be signed between an adviser and the client, incorporating all terms and conditions.
+The new framework is intended to strengthen the regulatory framework for investment advisers as well as empower them to effectively discharge their responsibilities towards the investors who are their clients.

+The move comes after the regulator received numerous investor complaints against investment advisers and most of the complaints were related to assured returns being offered by IAs, charging of exorbitant fees from client with false promises of handsome returns, mis-spelling without adhering to the risk profile of the client, non-disclosure of complete service fees and charges and extracting money in the name of various charges.
+Commenting on Sebi's move, iFAST Financial India Managing Director Erik Hon said, "From an implementation point of view, we will need more details for clarity.
+For example, is the segregation of advisory and distribution activities at the client level or family level as well?
+Will there be a clear differentiation between mutual fund distributors and investment advisers in terms of permitted activities and services or is it only a difference of nomenclature?."

+According to the consultation papers floated in January, the regulator had proposed two mechanisms under which an investment adviser (IA) can charge fees -- assets under advice (AUA) mechanism of fees and fixed fees.
+Under the AUA mechanism, the maximum fees that can be charged will be 2.5 percent of AUA per annum per family across all schemes or products, and the upper limit of Rs 75,000 annually per family has been proposed under the fixed-fee model.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)